TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 45/Psalms 45.14.md

 ---

-She shall be led unto the king in broidered work: The virgins her companions that follow her Shall be brought unto thee.
+She shall be led to the king in embroidered work.
+The virgins, her companions who follow her, shall be brought to you.